cshum/levi/README.md

 ### levi(path, [options])
 ### levi(db, [options])

-Create a new Levi instance with [LevelUP](https://github.com/Level/levelup#ctor) database path, instance, or a section of [SublevelUP](https://github.com/cshum/sublevelup).
+Create a new Levi instance with a [LevelUP](https://github.com/Level/levelup#ctor) database path or instance, or with a [SublevelUP](https://github.com/cshum/sublevelup) section.

 ```js
 var levi = require('levi')